top of page

 TB-500

-Studied for actin regulation and recovery-related pathways.
+Examined in actin regulation and recovery-related signaling models.

 Tesamorelin